What’s involved in the our duct cleaning process?

 4. Our technician assistant will clean the registers and grilles and use the spinning Rotobrush to dislodge all dirt and dust from the return ducts, supply ducts, and vent boots (the metal piece that is visible inside your vent) beginning with the highest vents in the home, and working our way down to ensure a thoroughly cleaned system. *We will carefully remove your registers and grilles.
 If needed, we will use a razor knife to prevent paint peeling during the register or grille removal.
 After the cleaning is completed, we will caulk as necessary to seal any gaps created.

-6. Meanwhile, our NADCA certified and licensed HVAC technician will remove the furnace or air handler blower and clean all components including the motor, housing, wiring and fan wheel.
+6. Meanwhile, our licensed HVAC technician will remove the furnace or air handler blower and clean all components including the motor, housing, wiring and fan wheel.
 We also clean your air handler or furnace interior cabinet and inspect the coil.
 (If your coil needs cleaned or replaced, we can do that for an additional charge).

 7. After the cleaning is complete, we will replace your registers and vent covers.*We carry replacement registers and grilles at an additional charge if you’d like to have them replaced at this time.
 Please request before the day of the cleaning.